plantbreeding/BrAPIMapper/README.md

 The "brapi.env" file contains initial settings and can be modified before the first run of the container.
-After the first run, some changes may not be possible (ie. not taken into account) or can prevent the BrAPI system from running, so change with care.
+After the first run, some changes may not be possible (ie. not taken into account) or can prevent BrAPIMapper from running, so change with care.

 The first time "BrAPI in a docker" is started, it will create persistent data directories and provide initial config files that can be later customized.
 It will pre-install and configure Drupal CMS and download extensions which will take a couple of seconds/minutes.
 The next times, it will be faster as no such things would be required anymore.
+However, if you let enabled the auto-update feature (see "brapi.env"), the Drupal CMS and its module may also get updated from times to times when you restart BrAPIMapper.

 All Drupal-specific files are stored in the "./drupal" directory.